Terri Harper: Harper vs. Thanderz

 In the second defence of her WBC title and fourth of her IBO, Harper faced former European female super-featherweight champion Katharina Thanderz on 14 November 2020.
 The bout served as part of the undercard for Katie Taylor's world title defence against Miriam Gutiérrez at The SSE Arena in London.
 Thanderz suffered an injury to her nose after an accidental clash of heads in the ninth round before being hurt with a punch to the body, causing her to bend over in pain.
 Harper followed up with a sustained assault, landing combinations to the head and body, prompting referee Victor Loughlin to call a halt to the contest to award Harper a ninth-round TKO victory.

 Harper vs. Choi

 In April 2021, it was announced that Harper would face WBA female super-featherweight champion Hyun Mi Choi on 15 May, at the AO Arena (formerly known as Manchester Arena).
 The bout was to be televised live on Sky Sports in the UK and streamed live on DAZN in the US and more than 200 countries and territories.
 In early May, Harper was forced to withdraw from the bout after suffering a hand injury during sparring.

+Harper vs. Ryan

+On 23 March 2024 in Sheffield, England, Harper challenged Sandy Ryan for her WBO welterweight title, but lost the fight via fourth-round RTD.

+WBO lightweight champion

+Harper vs. Dixon

+Harper was due to challenge WBO female World lightweight champion Rhiannon Dixon at Manchester's Co-op Live Arena on 24 August 2024, but the fight was moved to take place on 28 September 2024 at Sheffield Arena after an injury to Jack Catterall who had been scheduled to headline the original bill.
+The venue was later changed again to the Copper Box Arena in London but the date was unaltered after the Sheffield show was cancelled.
+On 6 September 2024 it was announced that the Fisher vs Rudenko event in London was canceled, and the bout between Harper and Dixon was moved to Canon Medical Arena in Sheffield, England as the main event on 28 September 2024.
+Harper won the fight by unanimous decision to become a three-weight world champion and inflict the first loss of Dixon's professional career.

+Harper vs. Zimmermann

+Harper made the first defense of her WBO lightweight title against Natalie Zimmermann at the Eco-Power Stadium in Doncaster, England on 23 May 2025.
+She won by unanimous decision.

+New promotor

+Harper signed with Jake Paul's Most Valuable Promotions in July 2025.